SriLakshmi-213/AudioAura/README.md

-# AudioAura
+# 🎶 AudioAura

-AudioAura is an AI-powered music analysis tool that detects genres and emotions in songs.
-It uses machine learning to scan audio files, classify musical styles, and interpret emotional tones.
+**AudioAura** is an AI-powered music analysis tool that detects genres and emotions in songs.
+Harnessing the power of machine learning, it scans audio files, classifies musical styles, and interprets emotional tones to provide insightful analyses.

-## Features
+## 🌟 Features
-- Upload and analyze audio files for genre and emotion detection
+- 🎧 Upload and analyze audio files for genre and emotion detection
-- Save and load trained genre models for efficient reuse
+- 💾 Save and load trained genre models for efficient reuse
-- Frontend built with React and Vite for fast development and deployment
+- ⚡ Frontend built with React and Vite for fast development and deployment

-## Tech Stack
+## 🛠️ Tech Stack
 - **Frontend**: React, Vite
 - **Backend**: Python (Flask or FastAPI), ML libraries (Librosa, TensorFlow/PyTorch)
 - **Deployment**: Vite for frontend build and hot module replacement

-## Installation
+## 📥 Installation

 1. Clone the repository:
     ```bash